 Heritage Steel makes all parts of their cookware in the US, including lids.

-Being made in China is not necessarily an indicator of poor quality, and there are a few brands of Chinese-made clad stainless that we really like.
+Being made in China is not necessarily an indicator of poor quality, and there are a few brands of Chinese-made clad stainless we really like.
 However, it is important to many buyers that they are getting an American-made product.
-If this is important to you, Heritage Steel is the clear choice over All-Clad.
+If this is important to you, Heritage Steel is a clear choice over All-Clad.

 Variable Wall Thickness